casper-network/docs-archive/implementation/execution-semantics.rst

    -  the ``blake2b256`` hash of the body

 -  Deploy hash: the ``blake2b256`` hash of the Header
--  Approvals: the set of signatures which have signed the deploy hash, these are used in the :ref:`account permissions model <accounts-associated-keys-weights>`
+-  Approvals: the set of signatures which have signed the deploy hash, these are xsused in the :ref:`account permissions model <accounts-associated-keys-weights>`

-Each deploy is an atomic piece of computation in the sense that whatever effects a deploy would have on the global state must be entirely included in a block or the entire deploy must not be included in a block.
+Each deploy is an atomic piece of computation in the sense that, whatever effects a deploy would have on the global state must be entirely included in a block or the entire deploy must not be included in a block.

 .. _execution-semantics-phases:

 Phases of deploy execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A deploy is executed in distinct *phases* in order to accommodate paying for
-computation in a flexible way.
-The phases of a deploy are payment, session, and
-finalization.
-During the payment phase the payment code is executed, if it is
-successful then the sessions code is executed during the session phase, and
-finally (independent of whether session code was executed) the the finalization
-phase is executed, which does some bookkeeping around payment.
-In particular,
+A deploy is executed in distinct *phases* in order to accommodate paying for computation in a flexible way.
+The phases of a deploy are payment, session, and finalization.
+During the payment phase, the payment code is executed.
+If it is successful, then the sessions code is executed during the session phase.
+And, finally (independent of whether session code was executed), the finalization phase is executed, which does some bookkeeping around payment.

-the finalization phase refunds the user any unspent ``Gas`` originally purchased
-(after converting back to motes) and moves the remaining payment into the
-rewards pool for the validators.
-The finalization phase does not include any
-user-defined logic, it is merely upkeep for the system.
+In particular, the finalization phase refunds the user any unspent ``Gas`` originally purchased (after converting back to motes), and moves the remaining payment into the rewards pool for the validators.
+The finalization phase does not include any user-defined logic, it is merely upkeep for the system.

 .. _execution-semantics-payment: